MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/PowerShellGet/PowerShellGet.md

 ## Description

-This documentation covers version 3.0.0-beta22 of the **CompatPowerShellGet** module.
-This module is provided for compatibility with **PowerShellGet** v2.x.
+This documentation covers version 2.9.0-preview of the **PowerShellGet** module.
+This module is provided for compatibility with **PowerShellGet** v2.2.x.
 The cmdlets in this version of the module are proxy cmdlets that call the equivalent cmdlets in the **Microsoft.PowerShell.PSResourceGet** module.

 The proxy cmdlets provide a compatibility layer for scripts that use the version 2.x cmdlets.
 In most cases, the scripts continue to work without modification.
-However, there are some differences in behavior between the version 2.x cmdlets and the version 3.x cmdlets.
-Some parameters for the version 2.x cmdlets are not supported by the version 3.x cmdlets.
+However, there are some differences in behavior between the modules.
+Some parameters for the **PowerShellGet** cmdlets aren't supported by the **Microsoft.PowerShell.PSResourceGet** cmdlets.
 The proxy cmdlets silently discard unsupported parameters, transform some parameters, and pass other parameters through to the equivalent cmdlets in the **Microsoft.PowerShell.PSResourceGet** module.